 1 cup cream from full-fat milk

 1/4 cup fresh or frozen green peas

 Fresh coriander leaves to garnish

 Heat a frying pan and add the ghee.
-Once hot, add the cumin till they splutter and add the sliced green chilli.
+Once hot, add the cumin till they splutter and give out a flavorful aroma.
+Now add the sliced green chilli.

-Add the cream and stir nicely.
+Stir in the cream and cook.
 If it is too thick then add some milk to thin the gravy.
 I add water as I cannot take too much milk.

 Remove from fire and transfer to a serving bowl.

 Garnish with fresh coriander and serve hot with parathas(stuffed bread), roti(flat bread), bread or rice.